davidmon-exe/Final-Group-Project-for-CSCI-2020U-/README.md

 interactions but could never quite get it to fully work as intended.
 Both games can run on separate clients with all the Connect4 rules working with a win screen.
 The only interaction between them currently is when both connect to the server it prints who you are paired with, this shows it recognizes both clients connecting to that one server.
+More explanation is given with visual help within our video which can be accessed in the video folder and then downloaded to view.

 # Other Resources
 Use of the ChatServer Java Programming Example made in class